CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 Transforms can be used to standardize data.
-See this example where a patient `gender` resource is standardized to a letter code:
+See this example element where a patient `gender` resource is standardized to a letter code:

 ```
   - name: patient-sex
     value: [ '%resource.gender' ]
-    hl7Spec: [ '%{hl7PIDField}-8' ]
+    hl7Spec: [ 'PID-8' ]
     valueSet:
       values:
         unknown: U